Hyperglycemia is abnormally high blood sugar. The medical term for blood sugar is blood glucose.

-Sometimes, babies with high blood sugars will produce large amounts of urine and become dehydrated.
-High blood sugars may be a sign that the baby has added stress on the body due to problems such as an infection or heart failure.
+Sometimes, babies with high blood sugar will produce large amounts of urine and become dehydrated.
+High blood sugar may be a sign that the baby has added stress on the body due to problems such as an infection or heart failure.

 A blood test will be done to check the baby's blood sugar level.
 This can be done with a heel or finger stick at the bedside or in a doctor's office or lab.